 New changes in required distributions from an inherited retirement account due to the SECURE Act of 2019 are important to consider when claiming the account and deciding how to invest and take the money out over time.

 Talk to your financial advisor, tax professional or accountant to make sure you understand your options and how your decisions can affect your tax liability.

 If there is only one thing you take away from this article, let it be to consult a financial professional to help you create a financial plan.
 This simple step can help prevent you from making a host of mistakes that can cause your inheritance to disappear in less time than it takes to endorse a check.

-We are a wealth management firm located in Utah and serving clients across the country.
+We are a wealth management firm located in Davis County, Utah and serving clients across the country.
 We place an emphasis on helping our clients use their financial resources to achieve their purpose and contribute great things to society.
 We focus on individuals, families, or business owners.
 We provide financial planning and investment management.

 There are several reasons why an advisor may be wrong for you, ranging from the inappropriate to the criminal.
 Finding a great financial advisor is important because of the critical role they play in your ability to reach your goals, whether they be retiring with dignity, making a larger charitable contribution to the world around you, buying a house, putting your kids through college, and beyond.

 As a financial planner in Utah serving clients across the country, this is a decision we encourage any prospective client who contacts us to take seriously, with a high degree of objectivity, awareness, and logic.

 Here are the common traps we see individuals falling into when they choose a financial advisor.
 We hope our guidance may help you make the right decision.

 Generally, advisors you’d like to avoid fall into one (or more) of the following categories: